 Overall luck symbols are varied and here we explain regular symbols that you can usually find.
 Some shrines and temples have classified a category of overall luck more than this chart.

 |A category of overall luck|

 |大凶||Daikyou||Great bad fortune|

 After drawing omikuji, you may see a lot of pieces of omikuji paper are often tied to a branch of a tree growing in the shrine or temple instead of being thrown away or taken home.

 This is done in order to “tie your wish to the life force of the tree”, that means that you ask the life force of the tree in the shrine or temple to help you make your wish come true.
 Some shrines and Buddhist temples have offered a fence to tie your omikuji instead of a tree so as not to damage it.
 In this case, you should tie your omikuji on the fence.
-It is common to tile omikuji when you draw an omikuji with bad luck, and people tend to put it on the wallet when it is good luck.
+It is common to tie omikuji when drawing an omikuji with bad luck, and people tend to put it in their wallets when it is good luck.
 Of course, you can take your omikuji home if you like which is totally fine!

 The unique variety of omikuji to try